Clickcease

-Romeo and Juliet Law in Texas [5 Things Most People Don’t Know]
+Romeo And Juliet Law In Texas [5 Things Most People Don’t Know]

 What is the Romeo and Juliet Law in Texas?

-The “Romeo and Juliet” law in Texas refers to an affirmative defense that may be raised to avoid a conviction for a close-in-age sexual offense if both parties are willing participants and over the age of 14.
+The “Romeo and Juliet” law in Texas refers to an affirmative defense that may be raised to avoid a criminal conviction for a close-in-age sexual offense if both parties are willing participants and over the age of 14.
 The length of the close-in-age affirmative defense applies depends on the offense charged.

 What does it mean that the Romeo-Juliet statute is an affirmative defense?

-Romeo and Juliet Law in Texas [5 Things Most People Don't Know]An affirmative defense is one that has to be raised in court.
+An affirmative defense is one that has to be raised in court.
 Unlike a defense – which could prevent an arrest, charge, and prosecution altogether, an affirmative defense must be raised affirmatively in court.
 That means even if you are close in age, and even if the Romeo-Juliet statute applies, you can still be arrested and prosecuted.
-An affirmative defense means that if properly raised your case should be dismissed or you should be acquitted by a jury.
+An affirmative defense means that if properly raised your case should be dismissed or a jury should acquit you.

 The Romeo and Juliet statute is an affirmative defense that recognizes that, although a person has to be 17 in Texas to be able to give consent to sexual activity, it does not make sense to prosecute minors for a felony when they willingly engage in sexual activity with someone close to their age.
 Romeo and Juliet statutes range from two to five years in Texas based on the nature of the alleged offense.